natesworksdev/Ryujinx/README.md

 	 - ZR = O
    - For more information on how to configure these buttons see [CONFIG.md](CONFIG.md)

- - Controller Input is partially supported:
+ - Controller Input is supported:
    - Left Joycon:
      - Analog Stick = Left Analog Stick
 	 - DPad Up = DPad Up